 The Danza: Joey Dedio as (Joey) Wheeler.
 Subverted in that Wheeler was hardly if ever referred to by his first name.

 Fake Russian: Linka's American voice actress, Kath Soucie.
 "Linka" isn't even a valid Russian name.
 It could conceivably work as a nickname.
-You might call a girl named Galina "Linka", for example.
-But yeah, as a proper name, it's more West Slavic.
+You might call a girl named Galina "Linka", for example, but, as a proper name, it's more West Slavic.

-Germans Love David Hasselhoff: Australian kids love Captain Planet unironically, and even the snarking over the silliness is more out of love rather than out of "What the hell were we thinking, watching this as kids?" like it is in North America (specifically, the United States).
+Germans Love David Hasselhoff: Australian kids love Captain Planet unironically, and even the snarking over the silliness is more out of love rather than out of regret and the sense of "What the hell were we thinking, watching this as kids?" like it is in North America (specifically, the United States).

 A lot of Australian children born in the late 80s to very early 1990s will fondly remember watching Captain Planet.
 Not only was it on the free-to-air channel The ABC, but it was in a perfect timeslot with popular shows on either side of it.
 Sadly, to the despair of several viewers, the ABC no longer has broadcasting rights.

-Hey, It's That Voice!: The celebrity voices were usually played up, but some of them required a more careful ear: for example, Tom Cruise was Captain Planet for the first few episodes before leaving the series.
+Hey, It's That Voice!: The celebrity voices were usually played up, but some of them required a more careful ear.

-You might not think Verminous Skumm looks like Jeff Goldblum but he's got that look in his eyes that's unmistakeabley his.
+You might not think Verminous Skumm looks like Jeff Goldblum but he's got that look in his eyes that's unmistakabley his.

 Keep Circulating the Tapes: a few VHS tapes containing 1-2 episodes were released a ways back but they are now out of print and very hard to find.
 Shout!
 Factory did release season 1 to DVD but never released the rest of the series due to low sales.